allvpv/website/content/haotic-journey-through-envvars/index.md

 > define any environment variables with names from this name space without
 > modifying the behavior of the standard utilities.*

-This sentence about upperacase is *descriptive* of POSIX-specified utilities: not *prescriptive* for your programs.
-There’s no “shall” binding your applications to that syntax.
-Furthermore, you are *encouraged* to use lowercase letters for you envvar, because they won't collide with the standard "system" tools.
+Yes, POSIX-specified utilities have uppercase envvars, but this is not *prescriptive* for your programs.
+There’s no “shall”, binding your applications to that syntax.
+Quite the contrary: you are *encouraged* to use lowercase letters for you envvar, because they won't collide with the standard "system" tools.
+And all POSIX-compliant applications must preserve names of the envvars:
+“applications shall tolerate the presence of such names”.
+The only rule is that the name cannot contain an equal sign.

-In reality, no one uses lowercase.
-The *proper etiquete* in software development is to use `ALL_UPPERCASE` env vars.
+But in reality, no one uses lowercase.
+The *proper etiquete* in software development is to always use `ALL_UPPERCASE` env vars.

-In general, my recommendation is to use `^[A-Z_][A-Z0-9_]*$` for names, and UTF-8 for values.
+## In general, my recommendation is...

+...to use `^[A-Z_][A-Z0-9_]*$` for names, and UTF-8 for values.
 You should not have any problems on Linux.
-If you want to be super safe, instead of UTF-8 stick to the POSIX mandated PCS – Portable Character Set.
+If you want to be super safe, instead of UTF-8 stick to the POSIX mandated PCS (which is, essentially, ASCII without control characters).

 ## Wow, I really enjoyed writing this

-But is it interesting read?
+But was it an interesting read?
 If so...

 {{<subscribe>}}